nbonillav/SQL_Querying-recol-y-prepro-de-datos/README.md

 # SQL_Querying-recol-y-prepro-de-datos
-Projects using SQLite and Python
+Projects using SQLite and Python. _University projects._